 Buttermilk, also called as chaas, is a healthy and refreshing curd-based drink.
 Owing to its versatility, it can be consumed at any hour of the day – be it during lunch, after dinner, or as a substitute for tea and coffee in the evening.
 Buttermilk has cooling effects on the body and the good bacteria in it aids in digestion, reduces fats, and offers proteins and vitamins.
 Like me, if you’d like some extra flavor to it, add black salt or roasted cumin powder.

 There are no way summers can be spent without welcoming the king of fruits, mango.
 Whether it is in its raw form or ripened, we all make the most use of it in desserts, milkshakes, pickles, or tangy refreshing drinks.
-Aam Panna, which is typically made from raw mango, helps in fighting diabetes and easing constipation.
+Aam Panna, which is a well known monsoon desi drinks typically made from raw mango, helps in fighting diabetes and easing constipation.
 This liquid iteration involves sweetening the cooked pulp of raw mangoes with jaggery or sugar and stirring in roasted cumin powder or black salt.

 Sattu ka Sharbat is something we’ve all heard but barely tried.
 Originated from the eastern state of Bihar, this drink can be consumed in three ways – with sugar-sweetened chilled water; buttermilk with a hint of black salt, lemon, and coriander leaves; or with water topped with grated jaggery.
 Make a glass of Sattu and consume it as a morning beverage to reap maximum benefits.

 Lassi has always been our go-to savior during summers as well as other days of the year.
 Made from smooth yogurt, this drink can be made in variants like kesar, mango, mint, strawberry, banana, or litchi.
 Lassis involve absolutely no preservatives or harmful ingredients and can be consumed on a regular basis in moderate proportions.